The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson of Asia Desk.

 The Whole Earth Restaurant in Chiang Mai.
-Although it is mostly vegetarian, it also serves some chicken and seafood dishes.
+It is mostly vegetarian but also serves some chicken and seafood dishes.
 It has been a consistent local favorite for years.
-Whole Earth has a warm, traditional feel to it (you take off your shoes to enter), and the baked-pineapple fried rice is both sweet and succulent and one of my favorite dishes.
+Whole Earth has a warm, traditional feel to it (you take off your shoes to enter), and the baked-pineapple fried rice is both sweet and succulent.

 Meal worth the splurge

 The Service 1921 Restaurant & Bar, in the Anantara Chiang Mai Resort, is a splendid colonial house opened in 1921 as the British Consulate of Chiang Mai; the place reimagines this colonial era in an eccentric and fictitious reinvention of the British government’s secret intelligence service.
 The contemporary Thai, Szechuan, and Vietnamese dishes are created by expert chefs, and the array of dumplings is amazing.